Create a Website Account - Manage notification subscriptions, save form progress and more.

 West Haven prides itself on being home to the longest stretch of publicly accessible shoreline in Connecticut.
-The city’s nearly 4-mile tract of beach on Long Island Sound comprises 25% of the state’s public beaches, a valuable asset that is ripe for discovery.
+The city’s 3-mile tract of beach on Long Island Sound comprises 25% of the state’s public beaches, a valuable asset that is ripe for discovery.

 West Haven is also home to one of the best beaches to visit in New England, according to Globe Magazine, published by The Boston Globe and Boston Globe Media.
 In the magazine’s 2018 Summer Travel edition, West Haven, specifically the Sandy Point Beach & Bird Sanctuary, was ranked 11th out of “The 20 best beaches to visit in New England.”

 According to the magazine, Sandy Point was best for “birding, fishing, trails.”
 When highlighting the area, the magazine said: “A 1.7-mile recreation path ties together West Haven’s sandy beaches on Long Island Sound.
 On the eastern end, the sand spit known as Sandy Point is one of the prize locations on the Connecticut Coastal Birding Trail.
 Save the swimming for nearby Bradley Point and Morse parks and take the binoculars to Sandy Point to watch the shorebirds.
 A colony of sharp-tailed sparrows nests in the adjacent tidal marsh.
 The entire sanctuary is also a major stopover for spring and fall migrants.
 Surfcasters like the point at night during striper season.”
 Read the full article at Globe Magazine.